MindscapeHQ/raygun4node/examples/readme.md

 ## [Using Domains](https://github.com/MindscapeHQ/raygun4node/tree/examples/examples/using-domains)

-An exmpale of how to use Raygun with Node's domains feature
+An example of how to use Raygun with Node's domains feature

 ## [Express](https://github.com/MindscapeHQ/raygun4node/tree/examples/examples/express-sample)